Wellness

 Key Electrolytes: 500mg sodium (Himalayan/sea salt), 150mg potassium, 100mg magnesium glycinate

-Santa Cruz Paleo electrolyte powder is crafted with bioavailable salts and glycinate, no sugar, artificial ingredients, or fillers.
+Santa Cruz Paleo Electrolyte Powder is crafted with bioavailable salts and glycinate.
+It contains no sugar, no artificial ingredients, and no fillers.
 Their flavors are unique and delicious, my fav is the cherry limeade.
-It’s “clean salt profile” and natural minerals aid post workout recovery sans gut upset.
+It’s “clean salt profile,” and natural minerals aid post workout recovery without and stomach upset.
 Their formula stands out as sugar free, magnesium stearate free, aspartame free, sucralose free, gluten free, keto friendly, paleo friendly, and delicious!

 Repowr Electrolyte Powder